 She wants people to feel that they can learn some new skills and get a great job.

 IBM isn’t the only company talking about the future of hiring.
 The CEO of LinkedIn, Jeff Weiner, recently shared research based on the data from their 500 million member profiles.
 LinkedIn found surprising new research about the biggest skills gap.
 As Weiner put it:

 Not surprisingly, there continues to be an imbalance with regards to software engineering.
 But somewhat surprisingly, interpersonal skills is where we're seeing the biggest imbalance.
 Communication is the No. 1 skill gap.

 According to Weiner, the gap there is roughly three times higher than software engineering in the United States.

 Now for the Good News!

-Interpersonal skills can be developed without needing to go to college.
+Interpersonal skills and even leadership skills can be developed without needing to go to college.
 You don’t need your company or boss to get started.
 This is where Matter can helping you discover your strengths and opportunities to improve.
 Master your skills.
 Crush it at work.
 Take ownership of your career path.